You are using an outdated browser. Please upgrade your browser to improve your experience.

 Storing and preparing food in the right way is just as important as the foods you eat.
 Talk to your dietician if you have questions.

-- Do not eat any leftover foods that have been in the refrigerator for more than 2 days.
+- Do not eat any leftover foods that have been in the refrigerator for more than two days.
 Put a date on containers so you know how long they’ve been there.

-- Do not eat foods that have been left out of the refrigerator for 2 or more hours.
+- Do not eat foods that have been left out of the refrigerator for two or more hours

 - The best way to wash fruits and vegetables is with running water.
 You can also scrub them with a produce brush.
 Don’t use produce washes, soap, bleach, peroxide or vinegar.
 Don’t soak fruits or vegetables.